casblaauw/UU_ADAV_ggplot_project/README.md

-# Hand-in assignment 2 for the course Applied Data Analysis and Visualisation.
+# ggplot project for the course Applied Data Analysis and Visualisation.

-Written together with Dominic and Netanja.
+Made together with Dominic and Netanja.

 ## Repository content